BP:

 Materials

-As result of the various pilot projects, a range of materials has been made available to support education and training practice: Besides general recommendations on education and training design this includes teaching and learning materials as well as tools for specific occupations.
+As a result of the various pilot projects, a range of materials has been made available to support education and training practice: These include general recommendations for the design of education and training, as well as teaching and learning materials and tools for specific professions.
 Some of the results are also available in English.

 Learning Modul 1 "Sustainable Development"